punitha-thangavelu/Git-/README.md

 # Git-
-This is the repository is git
+This is the repository of git